 #3 THE REVEAL

-Now we have a brand new logo brand that captures the company name and core business.
-Because the logo is visually effective in both static and animated forms.
+Now we have a brand new logo brand that captures the company name and core business because the logo is visually effective in both static and animated forms.
 (See the final logo renderings for CYCLIC LOGISTICS).
-Conversely all we have to do is figure out a way to animate the logo on a business card.
+Conversely, all we have to do is figure out how to animate the logo on a business card.
 Wait a minute!
 How about ‘Lenticular’ effects?
 More about that later in another article.